Old-Farmer/Mango-Editor/README.md

 - utf-8 support without grapheme cluster
 - mouse support
 - simple edit
-- simple syntax highlighting with tree-sitter(only a few languages now)
+- syntax highlighting with tree-sitter(only a few languages now)

 See docs/help.txt for more infomation